fny/anki/README.md

-# anki
+# Anki 🧠

-All things Anki
+All things Anki.